ten-protocol/go-ten/testnet/launcher/postgres/README.md

 ### Querying the Postgres DB started by the local testnet

-The launcher starts a Postgres container called `pg-ten` on the `node_network` Docker network.
+The launcher starts a Postgres container called `pg-ten`

-- Connect with psql inside the running container:
+Connect with psql inside the running container:

 ```bash
 docker exec -it pg-ten psql -U postgres -h localhost -d postgres